JoshuaKGoldberg/Old-Deleted-FullScreenMario/README.md

 Developers
 ----------
-For a list of issues, see To-Do List.txt.

 This is released under the <a href="http://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution Non-Commercial Share-Alike</a> license.
 Full Screen Mario is meant to be both a proof of concept and an entertaining pasttime, not a source of income</a>.